beosign/snakeyaml-anno/README.md

 annotationAwareConstructor.registerDefaultInstantiator(T.class)
 ```

-This behaves as if there were no Instantiators present at all for `T`.
+This behaves as if there were no instantiator present at all for `T`.

 ### Case insensitive parsing
 A flag can be passed so that parsing is possible even if the keys in the yaml file do not match the case of the java property where it sould be parsed into.
 To enable it, use `AnnotationAwareConstructor constructor = new AnnotationAwareConstructor(Person.class, true)`.